jku/path-traversal-poc/URL-ENCODING.md

 ### On rolenames:
 * In metadata, rolenames are unrestricted strings
-* When forming a metadata download url, the rolename MUST be URL-encoded
+* When forming a metadata download url, the rolename MUST be URL-enc URL-encoding encodes a lot, and we are mostly just interested in encoding "/" and "".
+However, complete URL-encoding is likely easier to implement than a partial one. oded
 * **if rolenames are used as filenames on the client, recommendation is to URL-encode rolename when building the filename to avoid path-traversal and filesystem compatibility issues**.
 This fixes the vulnerability